Art Rooijakkers: Career

 In the summer of 2019, Rooijakkers presented the talk show Zomer met Art for ten weeks.
 The show featured a different co-presenter in each week, including Merel Westrik, Gert Verhulst, Richard Groenendijk and Ellie Lust.
 In 2019, he also presented the second season of Praat Nederlands met me.
 Rooijakkers also presented the show Iedereen had het erover in which he talks to people that became part of a well-known and often widely discussed news event.
 In 2021, he presented Iedereen had het erover: Coronaspecial, an episode of the show in which he talks to people affected by the COVID-19 pandemic in the Netherlands.

-In 2020, Rooijakkers appeared in the photography game show Het perfecte plaatje in which contestants compete to create the best photo in various challenges.
-He also presents the television show Rooijakkers over de vloer in which he visits national and international celebrities.
+In 2020, Rooijakkers appeared in the photography game show Het Perfecte Plaatje in which contestants compete to create the best photo in various challenges.
+He also presented the television show Rooijakkers over de vloer in which he visits national and international celebrities.
 The show can be seen as the successor to the show Van der Vorst Ziet Sterren which was presented by Peter van der Vorst for 16 seasons.
 In 2021, he presented B&B Vol Liefde in which he followed bed and breakfast owners in their search for love.

 In December 2021 and January 2022, Rooijakkers presented a season of De Verraders which aired on Videoland.
 In 2022, Rooijakkers and Geraldine Kemper present the Expeditie Robinson: All Stars season of the television series Expeditie Robinson.
 He also presented the third season of B&B Vol Liefde.
 He also presented Expeditie Robinson 2023.

-Rooijakkers and Malou Petter present the show Nieuws van de Dag in 2025.
+Rooijakkers and Malou Petter presented the show Nieuws van de Dag in 2025.
 Since February 2025, he was unable to present the show due to problems with his vocal cords.
 He returned to the show in June 2025.
 Rooijakkers presented the show until August 2025.
-He presents the reality game show Het Zwaard van Damocles.
+He also presented the 2025 reality game show Het Zwaard van Damocles.
+In the same year, he appeared in an episode of the anniversary season of the television show Wie is de Mol?.
+In 2026, he presented the survival show Survive Your Family.
+He is also the presenter of the 2026 quiz show Dit weet jij niet?!.